anuragambuja/data-engineering-databricks/README.md

 > ## Deleta Live Tables
 - Data pipelines
 - Change Data Capture
-  -  Process of identifying changes (Insert, Update, Delete) made to data in the source and delivering those changes to the target
+  - Process of identifying changes (Insert, Update, Delete) made to data in the source and delivering those changes to the target.
+  - Processing CDC feed using MERGE
+    ```
+    MERGE INTO target_table t
+    USING source_updates s
+    ON t.key_field = s.key_field
+    WHEN MATCHED AND t.sequence_field < s.sequence_field
+    THEN UPDATE SET *
+    WHEN MATCHED AND s.operation_field = "DELETE"
+    THEN DELETE
+    WHEN NOT MATCHED
+    THEN INSERT *
+    ```
+    - Merge can not be performed if multiple source rows matched and attempted to modify the same target row in the Delta table.
+Use `rank().over(Window)` to fix the issue.
-  - APPLY CHANGES INTO Statement
+  - APPLY CHANGES INTO Statement for Delta Live Tables
     - Orders late-arriving records using the sequencing key
     - Default assumption is that rows will contain inserts and updates
     - Can optionally apply deletes (APPLY AS DELETE WHEN condition)